Skip to main content

 The above code will redirect the user to the admin.php?page=model-transaction&model-message=updated.

-// in your model registration
+// In your model registration

 mb_register_model( 'transaction', [